RajdipChatterjee/Stream-Core/README.md

 # StreamCore

-StreamCore is a simple Spotify-style backend API built with Node.js, Express, MongoDB, and Mongoose.
-It supports user authentication, artist-only music uploads, album creation, and authenticated music/album browsing.
+StreamCore is a Spotify-style backend REST API built with Node.js, Express, MongoDB, and Mongoose.
+It provides cookie-based JWT authentication, role-based access control, music uploads through ImageKit, album management, and basic test, lint, and formatting tooling.

 ## Features

 - User registration, login, and logout
 - JWT authentication stored in an HTTP cookie named `token`
-- User roles: `user` and `artist`
+- Role-based access for `user` and `artist`
 - Artist-only music upload endpoint
-- ImageKit storage integration for uploaded music files
+- In-memory file handling with Multer before uploading to ImageKit
 - Album creation with linked music tracks
+- Authenticated music and album browsing
+- Jest and Supertest setup for API tests
-- Protected endpoints for listing music and albums
+- ESLint and Prettier configuration for code quality and formatting

 ## Tech Stack